 Carlson Global Institute (CGI) Programs:

-The following CGI exchange programs have been cancelled for Summer 2022.
-All other Summer 2022 exchange programs are running as scheduled.
+The following CGI exchange programs have been cancelled for Spring 2023.
+All other Spring 2023 exchange programs are running as scheduled.
 This list will be updated if additional programs are cancelled, and students accepted or confirmed on those programs will be contacted directly by the Carlson Global Institute: